DeviesDevelopment/blog/content/posts/2022-12-08_xcode-manual-signing.md

             /usr/bin/xcodebuild -exportArchive -archivePath $(Pipeline.Workspace)/$(scheme).xcarchive -exportPath $(Build.ArtifactStagingDirectory) -exportOptionsPlist $(Pipeline.Workspace)/$(export-options)
     ```

     7. The last step now that we have a signed `.ipa` file is to publish it to a desired platform.
 For this post TestFlight is used as a hosting platform.
 Here we'll be using Fastlane to publish the app.
-Ideally one would want to use an API authentication method with `AppStoreConnect`, but for simplisity reasons a regular user authentication method is used
+Ideally one would want to use an API authentication method with `AppStoreConnect`, but for simplicity reasons a regular user authentication method is used
     ```yml
       - task: AppStoreRelease@1
         inputs: